usask-aws/cf-ec2-alb-testprod-al2023/README.md

   the **same** data volume to the new instance, no data loss.
-- If the whole stack is **deleted**, the two data volumes are **not** deleted along with it, they're left behind (in `available` state once detached) so app content and logs survive even full stack teardown.
+- If the whole stack is **deleted**, the two data volumes are **not** deleted along with it, they're left behind (in `available` state once detached) so app content survives even full stack teardown.
 See **Updating or deleting the stack** below for cleanup.

 Because the volume is attached as a separate step (not guaranteed present the instant the instance boots), the `UserData` script polls for the device (up to ~2.5 minutes) before formatting/mounting it.
-Once found, it's formatted (XFS, first boot only) and mounted at `/data`, persisting across reboots via `/etc/fstab`.
+Once found, it's formatted (XFS, first boot only) and mounted directly at **`/var/www`**, persisting across reboots via `/etc/fstab` — deliberately the same path `httpd` already uses by default, rather than an out-of-the-way path like `/data`.
 If your application needs a different mount point, update the `MOUNT_POINT` value in the `UserData` block accordingly.

-`httpd`'s `DocumentRoot` is repointed from `/var/www/html` to `$MOUNT_POINT/www/html` (i.e. `/data/www/html` by default) before `httpd`
-first starts, so all site content lives on the persistent EBS data volume rather than the instance's (ephemeral, root) volume.
-If you change `MOUNT_POINT`, the document root moves with it automatically.

-`httpd`'s access/error logs are intentionally left at the default `/var/log/httpd/` path on the root volume (not moved to the data volume), log rotation (`logrotate`) can be layered on separately later if/when logs need to be shipped or retained beyond an instance's lifetime.
+Because the mount happens *before* `dnf install -y httpd` runs, the `httpd` package populates `/var/www/html` (and `/var/www/cgi-bin`) directly onto that freshly-mounted, empty volume when it installs — so `DocumentRoot` stays at its unmodified default (`/var/www/html`) and **`httpd.conf` is never edited**.
+All site content still ends up on the persistent EBS data volume, it just gets there by mounting the volume at the path `httpd` already expects, instead of moving `httpd`'s configuration to a different path.
+If you change `MOUNT_POINT` away from `/var/www`, you'd need to either repoint `DocumentRoot` yourself or accept that content will live under the new path's `/html` subdirectory instead of the conventional one.

+`httpd`'s access/error logs are also persisted on the data volume, using the same "keep the default config, relocate what it points at" approach as `DocumentRoot` above — but via a symlink rather than a second mount.
+`httpd.conf`'s `ErrorLog "logs/error_log"` (and the equivalent
+`CustomLog`) directive is a path relative to `ServerRoot` (`/etc/httpd`), resolved through `/etc/httpd/logs` — which the `httpd` package ships as a symlink to `/var/log/httpd` by default.
+The `UserData` script creates `$MOUNT_POINT/logs` (i.e. `/var/www/logs`) on the persistent data volume, then replaces that symlink so `/etc/httpd/logs` points at `/var/www/logs` instead.
+No `httpd.conf` edit, and — since `/var/www` is already the persistently-mounted data volume — no second mount/fstab entry either; a symlink is enough, because the directory it points into is already on persistent storage.
+This means logs now survive instance replacement and full stack deletion the same way site content does.
+Log rotation (`logrotate`) or shipping logs elsewhere can still be layered on separately if you need retention beyond what's on the data volume.

 ## Deploy from the AWS Console